Nawat Itsaragrisil: Controversies

+2025 Miss Universe

-In November 2025, he insulted Miss Mexico Fátima Bosch by referring to her as a "dumb head" should she follow the orders from Mexico's Miss Universe national director, who he claimed to have instructed Bosch not to post content related to Thailand, and in spite of her clarifying that it was a misunderstanding.
+In November 2025, he insulted Miss Mexico Fátima Bosch, who went on to win Miss Universe 2025, by referring to her as a "dumb head" should she follow the orders from Mexico's Miss Universe national director, who he claimed to have instructed Bosch not to post content related to Thailand, and in spite of her clarifying that it was a misunderstanding.
 He then got security personnel to escort her out.
 Further, when contestants began walking out of the room, he instructed security in the Thai language to "shut the door", seemingly to prevent contestants from leaving.
 After doing this Miss Universe 2024 Victoria Kjær Theilvig walked out of the hall and all other contestants followed her.
 Nawat claimed that he was misunderstood, however Raul Rocha, the president of Miss Universe Organization, stepped in thereafter and declared that Nawat would be restricted from participating in subsequent activities as much as possible while bringing in executives from MUO to manage the rest of the contest.
 Nawat subsequently apologised for his actions.
 In another apology to all contestants, he reiterated that he was misunderstood, that he didn't use the word 'dumb head', but 'damage' instead.

+Fifteen days after his removal from official activities, on 19 November 2025, Gabrielle Henry, Miss Universe Jamaica 2025, fell through an unguarded opening in the stage floor during the preliminary competition's evening gown round at the Impact Challenger Hall in Nonthaburi.
+Nawat, in his capacity as Chairman of the Miss Universe Thailand Host Committee, stated the following day that Henry had no broken bones and was safe.
+This characterisation was directly contradicted by a joint statement issued on 8 December 2025 by the Miss Universe Organization and the Henry family, which confirmed that Henry had sustained an intracranial haemorrhage with loss of consciousness, a fracture, a collapsed lung, and facial lacerations, and that the Miss Universe Organization had assumed full and immediate responsibility for the incident.
+The joint statement confirmed the Organization had never attributed blame to Henry and that suggestions to the contrary were entirely inaccurate.